On the Beta Transformation: Conclusion

+Yet, the picture remains incomplete.
+The $\beta$-transform provides a simple, silly model for multiplying two real numbers together: $\beta$ and $x$.
+The ``extra complication'' of taking mod 1 after multiplication just reveals how complex multiplication really is.
+After all, mod 1 is just the subtraction of 1; how hard can that be?
+Moving in one direction: the fastest, most efficient-possible algorithm for multiplying two numbers is not known.
+Moving in another direction, the simple iterated maps, shown in figures \ref{fig:Undershift-Bifurcation-Diagram}, \ref{fig:Tent-Map-Bifur} and \ref{fig:Logistic-Map-Bifurcation} are obviously not only self-similar, but also are surely topologically conjugate to one-another, and in all cases are presumably described by the dyadic monoid; likewise the Mandelbrot set and it's exterior.
+Yet the details remain obscure.

-The meta-question is: what is the correct framework by which one can best understand the interplay between symmetries, infinite series and algorithms?
-The current tool-set seems impoverished: it does not ``solve'' the systems in this text.
-Worse, current mathematical practice reifies addition and multiplication into oracular operations that magically obtain ``the right answer'', when it is clear from numerical methods that addition and multiplication are necessarily algorithmic operations performed on finite truncations of infinite series.
-It would be nice to place these operations on equal footings, so as to expose the true nature of this beast.
+The meta-question is: what is the correct framework by which one can best understand the interplay between symmetries, infinite series, infinite recursion and algorithms?
+Until modern times, mathematical practice has reified addition and multiplication into oracular operations that magically obtain ``the right answer''.
+Modern computers have put a lie to this: the theory of numerical methods has made clear that addition and multiplication are necessarily algorithmic operations performed on finite truncations of infinite series.
+What other algorithms are hiding nearby, and what is their relationship to analytic series?